 The track features guitars by Tom Morello, vocals by Ryan “Ryu” Maginn, and scratching by DJ Swamp; it also contains samples from “Calling All Freaks”(1974) by Tina Dixon. [from the Wiki]

 It was used in the soundtracks of Resident Evil, both Blade II: Bloodhunt and Blade: Trinity.
 It was in the trailer for Live Free or Die Hard, though not in the movie.
 And others.

 After the break we get more Crystal Method.
 “Acetone” from Legion of Boom, because you can never have too much industrial dance music in your life.

 I always said listening to this music was like having a soundtrack for your life.
 And here we have Crystal Method in another soundtrack.

-Crystal Method: “Roll It Up” from the Fast and Furious 6 soundtrack.
+Crystal Method: “Roll It Up” was part of the Fast and Furious 6 soundtrack.